RubenTanner/HIIT-Workout-Coursework/README.md

 # HIIT UP2109969

+## FAO PROTOTYPE SUBMISSION

+while i'm happy with my current progress i would like to draw your attention towards the Custom section.
+THIS CURRENTLY ISN'T FULLY FUNCTIONAL.
+But i hope by reviewing the code and the plan below you can get some idea where im going

+#### current working plan

+creating custom workouts (not worrying about storing just yet just want it to work)

+Using local storage i am creating a unique user ID that will be stored on a database (currently no database setup, will come later when i go back and review how to do it)

 ## Key features

 ### Quick Start

 The quick start feature allows a user to quickly start a preset workout of just time.
-The user can adjust the default activity and rest time using the "advanced options" tab as well as adjusting the amount of sets.
+The user can adjust the default activity and rest time using the "Options" tab as well as adjusting the amount of sets.

+The user can also select if they want to include a preset warm up and cool down section, this is 60 seconds each and cannot be changed

 ### Visual Cues